MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/cordova/index.md

 * You must have internet access.
 * You must have node.js version 4.0.0 or later installed.

 The Cordova app that you created with **mfp cordova create** uses the Cordova platform and plug-in versions that were supplied with IBM MobileFirst Platform Foundation previous version.
-After you complete the migration, your migrated app can use Cordova platforms and plug-ins that you obtain independently of IBM MobileFirst Platform Foundation.
+After you complete the migration, your migrated app can use Cordova platforms and plug-ins that you obtain independently of {{ site.data.keys.product }}.
 This is the only type of support for Cordova applications that is available with IBM MobileFirs Foundation v8.0.

 To migrate, you run the migration assistance tool and then make other modifications to your app.

-1. With the Cordova development tool of your choice, add any Cordova plug-ins other than Cordova plug-ins that enable MobileFirst features that were in your original application.
+1. With the Cordova development tool of your choice, add any Cordova plug-ins other than Cordova plug-ins that enable {{ site.data.keys.product_adj }} features that were in your original application.
 For example, with the Cordova CLI, to add the plug-ins **cordova-plugin-file** and **cordova-plugin-file-transfer**, enter:

    ```bash
    cordova plugin add cordova-plugin-file cordova-plugin-file-transfer
    ```

-   > **Note:** The **mfpmigrate** migration assistance tool added the Cordova plug-ins for MobileFirst features, so you do not have to add them.
-For more information about these plug-ins, see [Cordova plug-ins for MobileFirst](../../../application-development/sdk/cordova).
+   > **Note:** The **mfpmigrate** migration assistance tool added the Cordova plug-ins for {{ site.data.keys.product_adj }} features, so you do not have to add them.
+For more information about these plug-ins, see [Cordova plug-ins for {{ site.data.keys.product_adj }}](../../../application-development/sdk/cordova).

 2. Optional: If your original application uses the FIPS feature, change the JQuery event listener to a JavaScript event listener that listens to the WL/FIPS/READY event.
 For more information about FIPS, see [FIPS 140-2 support](../../../administering-apps/federal/#fips-140-2-support).
 3. Optional: If your original application uses any third-party Cordova plug-ins that are not replaced or supplied by the migration assistance tool, manually add the plug-ins to the Cordova app with the **cordova plugin add** command.
 For information about which plug-ins are replaced by the tool, see [Starting the Cordova app migration with the migration assistance tool](#starting-the-cordova-app-migration-with-the-migration-assistance-tool).
 4. Optional: (Only for apps that include the iOS platform, and that use OpenSSL.)
 Add the **cordova-plugin-mfp-encrypt-utils** plug-in to your app.
 The **cordova-plugin-mfp-encrypt-utils** plug-in provides iOS OpenSSL frameworks for encryption for Cordova applications with the iOS platform.

-You now have a Cordova app that you can continue to develop with your preferred Cordova tools, but that also includes MobileFirst functionality.
+You now have a Cordova app that you can continue to develop with your preferred Cordova tools, but that also includes {{ site.data.keys.product_adj }} functionality.

 ## Migrating encryption for iOS Cordova
 If your iOS Hybrid or Cordova application used OpenSSL encryption, you may want to migrate your app to the new V8.0.0 native encryption.
 If you want to continue using OpenSSL you need to add an additional Cordova plug-in.